nickflows/data-science-python/applied-ml/class-notes-ml.md

 - plotting a 3D scatter plot
-`from mpl_toolkits.mplot3d import Axes3D`
+	-_Import plotting library:_ `from mpl_toolkits.mplot3d import Axes3D`
+-_plot 3d figure using a scatter plot:_
 	`fig = plt.figure()
 	ax = fig.add_subplot(111, projection = '3d')
 	ax.scatter(X_train['width'], X_train['height'], X_train['color_score'], c = y_train, marker = 'o', s=100)
 	ax.set_xlabel('width')
 	ax.set_ylabel('height')
 	ax.set_zlabel('color_score')
 	plt.show()`

 ### K-Nearest Neighbors

 - KNN Classifiers - Memory / Instance Based Supervised Learning
 	- Memorization of labels in training set
 - "K" represents the number of nearest neighbors it will retrieve and use to make its prediction
-	- Three Steps
+- Three Steps to nearest neighbor algorithm
 	- Find the most similar instances of X that was in the training set
 	- Get those labels for the similar instances in the training set
 	- Combine the labels to make a prediction for X (e.g. simple majority vote)
-	- A nearest Neighbor algorithm needs four things
+- A nearest Neighbor algorithm needs four things (four requirements for KNN algorithm)
 	- A distance metric (e.g. Euclidean Distance)
 	- How many nearest neighbors to use (K)
 	- Optional weighting function on the neighbor points
 	- Aggregation method for nearest neighbor points

+## Week 2